The ashwagandha plant is native to India, northern Africa, and the Middle East, its roots and leaves are used in extracts and powder.

 Ashwagandha is a traditional herb long revered in Ayurvedic medicine as an herb supporting stress resilience.
 It is recognized today through clinical studies for its ability to help reduce stress.†

-The roots and leaves of the Ashwagandha plant can be used in extracts and powders, and it is also available as a supplement.
+An extract of the roots and leaves of the Ashwagandha plant can be used in supplements.
 Talk with your doctor before taking a supplement to see if it’s right for your needs.
 And if you’re pregnant, you should not take Ashwagandha.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.

-* SENSORIL® Ashwagandha is clinically proven to help reduce stress ‡†
+* SENSORIL® Ashwagandha is clinically studied to help reduce stress ‡†

 **KSM-66® Ashwagandha is clinically proven to reduce stress, and is standardized to ensure consistency and potency

-‡ Sensoril® is clinically proven to reduce cortisol and perceived stress.† Sensoril® is protected under U.S. Patent No. 7,318,938 and CA Patent No. 2,508,478, and is a registered trademark of Natreon, Inc.
+‡ Sensoril® is clinically studied to reduce cortisol and perceived stress.† Sensoril® is protected under U.S. Patent No. 7,318,938 and CA Patent No. 2,508,478, and is a registered trademark of Natreon, Inc.